 So we got our perfect Christmas in the sun!
 And just as we were leaving the beach, I noticed some movement in the water.
 At first I thought it was a person.
+In fact, we momentarily thought someone was drowning and panicked.
 Nope.
 We ran towards the shore to watch an entire school of dolphins swimming past!!! (sadly no pictures as they kept popping up in random places!)

 It was the perfect end to the perfect day, and then we got this sunset!
 It was the best sunset we’ve seen since we left our farm work.
 (I knew it was good for something!)

 Ash and I relaxed by our pool until our friends arrived to go for a barbecue by the beach.
 Predictably, the beach was packed and we carried on to the edge of Noosa National Park, where we didn’t even have to look for wildlife.